commschamp/cc_tutorial/README.md

 to understand a particular howto example.
 The howto(s) are there to provide some extra examples or cover some specific nuances which are not explained properly in the tutorials.

+It is highly recommended to open a source code with your favourite IDE to be able to easily navigate it and have a full code listing visible, while reading the README files of the tutorials from this github repository using your browser.

 # Repository Organization
 Every **tutorials/tutorialX** and **howotos/howtoX** folder may contain the following files / directories: